History of South Asians in Canada: Timeline

 Mayo Singh establishes Logging operations in Paldi (Cowichan Valley).

-Mayo Singh established Logging operations iin Paldi ( Cowichan Valley).
-Establishing a community and providing jobs and housing for South Asians, Japanese, Chinese and Europeans.
+Mayo Singh establishes logging operations iin Paldi ( Cowichan Valley).
+The company establishes a community and provides jobs and housing for South Asians, Japanese, Chinese and Europeans.
 The Mayo Lumber Company built a Sikh Temple near Duncan, BC at Paldi.
 This town is name after Mayo Singh’s village in India.

 The immigration restriction on bringing wives and children under the age of eighteen from India are lifted.